microsoft/language-server-protocol/specification.md

 	 * The range this link applies to.
 	 */
 	range: Range;

 	/**
 	 * The uri this link points to.
 If missing a resolve request is sent later.
 	 */
 	target?: DocumentUri;

 	/**
+	 * The tooltip text when you hover over this link.
+	 *
+	 * If a tooltip is provided, is will be displayed in a string that includes instructions on how to
+	 * trigger the link, such as `{0} (ctrl + click)`.
+The specific instructions vary depending on OS,
+	 * user settings, and localization.
+	 *
+	 * @since 3.15.0
+	 */
+	tooltip?: string;

+	/**
 	 * A data entry field that is preserved on a document link between a
 	 * DocumentLinkRequest and a DocumentLinkResolveRequest.